 Main Copacetic Takeaways:

-- Synonyms include all right, fine, and agreeable.
+• Synonyms include all right, fine, and agreeable.

-- Correct pronunciation sounds like koh-puh-SEH-tik.
+• Correct pronunciation sounds like koh-puh-SEH-tik.

-- It’s an informal word that some Americans and Canadians consider a slang term.
+• It’s an informal word that some Americans and Canadians consider a slang term.

-- Copasetic is another popular way to spell this word.
+• Copasetic is another popular way to spell this word.

-- The phrase “keep it copacetic“ is from the 90s hit “Bound for the Floor.”
+• The phrase keep it copacetic is from the 90s hit Bound for the Floor.”

 Some people mistakenly assume copacetic isn’t a real word, but it’s an adjective that means everything is fine.
-We’ll dig into a clear copacetic definition plus easy examples using this unusual word.
+We’ll dig into a clear copaceticdefinition plus easy examples using this unusual word.

 Is Copacetic a Real Word?

-Copacetic is a real word.
-In fact, it’s an adjective that means something is very satisfactory or in good order.
-It has unclear origins but has existed for at least a century.
-Some North Americans consider it a slang word.
-For this reason, it’s most appropriate for informal situations.
+Some North Americans consider copacetic as a slang word.
+For this reason, it’s mostly used in informal conversations or situations.
 What’s more, the most common spelling places a ‘c‘ between the ‘a‘ and ‘e.’
 However, some sources consider copasetic with an ‘s‘ acceptable as well.

 Two other spellings are available, but they aren’t common or recognized by every dictionary.

-How do you Pronounce Copacetic?
+How Do You Pronounce Copacetic?

 Pronounce copacetic like koh-puh-SEH-tik.
 There are four total syllables but the emphasis goes on the third (“SEH“).
 It’s tempting to say the beginning like “cop”, but “cope” is correct.
 When in doubt, remember that the correct pronunciation should rhyme with the word aesthetic (in this way, you could pronounce copacetic like “cope-aesthetic“).

-How do you use Copacetic in a Sentence?
+How Do You Use Copacetic in a Sentence?

 Here are examples of how to use copacetic in a sentence:

-How do you use the Word Copacetic?
+How Do You Use the Word Copacetic?

 Use copacetic to describe moods, situations, relationships, terms, or artistic works.
 This word is an adjective, and you can’t turn it into an adverb by adding -ly.
 When using copacetic in a sentence, make sure it describes something, such as a relationship or situation.